 DOWNLOADING PDF VERSIONS TO AMAZON KINDLES

-There are so many versions of the Kindle and the method used for transferring pdf ebooks to your Kindle library depends on the specific model you possess.
-In any case, you should have – or obtain from Amazon – the free user guide for the Kindle version you own.
-We strongly recommend that initially you download and save the ebook you have purchased to your desktop or laptop computer (you’ll need Adobe Acrobat Reader software, which is normally comes ready-installed on modern computers or if not can be downloaded free from the Adobe site).
+There are so many versions of the Kindle and the method used for transferring pdf ebooks to your Kindle library depends on the specific model you own.
+In any case, you should have – or obtain from Amazon – the free user guide for the Kindle version you have.
+We strongly recommend that initially you download and save the ebook you have purchased to your desktop or laptop computer (you’ll need Adobe Acrobat Reader software, which is normally comes ready-installed on modern computers or, if not, can be downloaded free from the Adobe site).
 This ensures that you can access the original file at any time in the future.

 The ideal way to transfer pdf files to more recent Kindle models is to use the USB lead that comes with your Kindle to connect it to your computer.
 A folder will appear on your computer desktop which contains everything that is already installed on your Kindle.
 One of the folders within the main folder will be “Documents”.
 Just drag the pdf file of the book you have bought and place it in the Documents folder.

 Disconnect the Kindle from your computer using the method your computer recommends (e.g. on Apple computers you are told to drag the Kindle icon to the trash before disconnecting the USB lead).
 The pdf book can now be opened on your Kindle.
 If you don’t immediately see it displayed on the home screen, do a search for the destination and it should appear.

 DOWNLOADING TO OTHER DEVICES